-Proceeding in an analogous way for the remaining systems we deduce the following second-order differential equations:
+Proceeding in an analogous way for the remaining systems we deduce the following second--order differential equations:

 We observe that equation~\eqref{equationv54} coincides with equation~\eqref{equationU11} renaming the variables.
-Finally, it is noticeable that these equations exhibit a similar structure to equation $P_V$~\eqref{PV} for some certain parameters.
-In particular, applying the following M\"{o}bius transformation
+Finally, it is remarkable that these equations exhibit, choosing the suitable parameters, a similar structure to equation $P_V$ given in~\eqref{PV}.
+In particular, applying the M\"{o}bius transformation